Last Updated on January 22, 2024

 Taste the rare local wine and varieties from other regions of France.
 Enjoy live music and bizarre processions led by wine “confreries” (brotherhoods/associations) dressed in elaborate costumes.

-In 2019, the Vendanges take over hilly Montmartre from Wednesday, October 9th through Sunday, October 13th.
-This year, the celebration is themed around colors, from the palettes present in culinary events to natural and urban landscapes.
+In 2023, the Vendanges take over hilly Montmartre from October 11th through October 15th.
+This year, the celebration is themed around the Olympics, anticipating the Summer Games slated to take over Paris next summer.

 3. Enjoy an all-night art extravaganza at Nuit Blanche.